Whether you are buying a single car or a full fleet for your business, there’s a good chance you’ll need to finance it.

 |

-A finance lease is similar to an operating lease – the finance company will buy the vehicle on your behalf and lease it to you in exchange for regular repayments.
+A finance lease is similar to an operating lease, whereby the finance company will buy the vehicle on your behalf and lease it to you in exchange for regular repayments.

-However, at the end of the finance lease you will usually be able to buy the car for an agreed residual payment, unlike with an operating lease where the lender will take back the vehicle.
+However, at the end of the finance lease, you can usually buy the car for an agreed residual payment, unlike with an operating lease where the lender will take back the vehicle.

-A finance lease usually has fixed-rate payments, which will not increase with inflation over the term of the contract.
+A finance lease usually has fixed-rate payments, which will not increase with inflation over the contract term.

-You can expect to pay close to the full value of the car over the course of your lease, making it an expensive option.
-However, you will normally be able to claim a tax deduction for your lease payments.
+You can expect to pay close to the car's full value over the course of your lease, making it an expensive option.
+However, you can normally claim a tax deduction for your lease payments.

 ---|---|